deibit/cansina/README.md

 ## Installation

-From release tagged Py27, Cansina is made with Python 3.x in mind.
+From release tagged Py27, Cansina is made with only Python 3 in mind.

 [Last version with Python 2.7 support](https://github.com/deibit/cansina/tree/Py27)